 I mentioned my Cuisinart Pro Custom 11 food processor in a previous post about frozen berries, and this is a technique to quickly and easily convert your zucchini int a manageable form to go into the freezer.
 Wash the outside of the zucchini, but do not worry about peeling it. slice off the stem and blossom ends, halve lengthwise, scoop out the seeds, then slice into spears that will fit down the chute of the food processor.
 With the grating disc attached, press each slice of zucchini down into the processor until the bowl is filled with shreds.
 Dump the shredded zucchini out into a colander lined with paper towels, cover with more paper towels and squeeze the liquid out of the zucchini.

 When the zucchini has drained, put the shreds into a gallon-sized plastic freezer bag, then transfer the bag to the freezer.
-This shredded zucchini may be used in future zucchini breads, cakes, or cookies.
+This shredded zucchini may be used in future zucchini breads, zucchini fritters, cakes, or cookies.
 Even better, you may use the shreds in casseroles, where they will be somewhat disguised from family members with an aversion to squash of any kind.
 It’s sneaky, but effective.

 Sometimes, you may want to eat your zucchini right away, but you may have family members who practice zucchini-avoidance techniques.
 These family members may be on to your “sneaking in the shreds” strategy, so it might be best just to come clean and create a dish which obviously has zucchini in it, but it might be presented in such a way as to be appealing to even the most hardened zucchini-avoiders.
 This idea is best for when you would like to consume your zucchini right away and have everyone eat it without complaining: